SatwikaBehara99/Landing-Page/README.md

 Welcome to my **Creative Digital Agency Landing Page**!
 This website highlights a clean, modern, and responsive design perfect for agencies, startups, or personal portfolios.
 Built using **HTML, CSS, and JavaScript**, it includes beautiful UI elements, smooth transitions, and a functional contact form.

+Note : This website is just demo website

 ---

 ## 🚀 Live Preview